 Every Tuesday and Thursday morning, you play next door with your grandma ("ma") and it's a time you immensely look forward to.
 You run out the door eagerly, barely looking back to wave and say "love you."
 Her house is full of fun - painting, a train set, rows of trucks, and plentiful treats.
 You also proudly and willingly assist in helping with "po," your 98-year-old great-grandpa who knows you by name.

 For your once-a-day nap, I walk circles around your room and sing to you until your head nods against my chest.
 My most frequent song selections: "Take My Life and Let It Be" and "A Mighty Fortress" - although I sometimes throw in "Away in a Manger," "Holiness," or my modified version of "Rock-A-Bye Baby."
 After you are asleep, I put you on your bed and tip-toe out of the room.

 At mealtimes, you will try most everything and you insist on having at least one of everything that everyone else has.
 As a result, you typically have black pepper on your Caesar salad, sour cream on your enchiladas, jalapeños on your burgers, BBQ sauce on your chicken, and salsa on your tacos.

 At bedtime (7:30-9pm, depending on the night), you kiss each sister in turn and say "nights" to all.
 Then, you curl up happily next to me in your twin size bed to nurse (only at bedtime now).

-At age two, you are energetic and sweet, friendly and lively, gentle and determined – and oh-so-lovable!
-Yes, two can be trying – but also terrific.
+At age two, you are energetic and sweet, friendly and lively, gentle and determined - and oh-so-lovable!
+Yes, two can be tiring - but it is also terrific.
 The last thing I want to do is wish away this wonderful stage.
-You already insist that we don’t refer to you as a baby.
-You’re growing up; it’s true.
-I’m both glad and mournful at the same time.
+You already insist that we don't refer to you as a baby.
+You're growing up; it's true.
+I'm both glad and mournful at the same time.